rolftimmermans/strofa/README.md

 npm install verz
 ```

-For browsers, a [minified version][1] is available.
+For browsers a [minified version][1] is available.
 It requires Javascript
 `Uint8Array` typed array support, which qualifies Chrome 7+, Firefox 4+,
 Internet Explorer 10+, Opera 11.6+ and Safari 5.1+.